 Now that you’ve determined what is going to be most effective for your business, you can make a budget that doesn’t break the bank!
 How much money do you want to set aside for the items on your list?
 What’s most important?
 If you already have a Facebook, Instagram, Pinterest, website, and blog, but they aren’t converting viewers into clients – why not?
 Is there a class or expert you’d like to work with to improve that?

-- Instagram – Aside from an occasional promoted post for a webinar or my Be Your Own CFO course I utilize this tool most of the year without a dedicated budget.
+- Instagram – Aside from an occasional promoted post for a webinar or my Know Your Worth® course I utilize this tool most of the year without a dedicated budget.
 I budget $250 every year for promoted posts on Instagram.

 - Pinterest – I set aside approximately $50 every month to promote specific pins and for tools to help with distribution like Tailwind.
 I utilize Tailwind to ensure that I’m posting at the most optimal times my clients are online, only boosting posts that I want to make sure are reaching my audience.